voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/project-report.md

    - should have input parameters that control its performance such as the number of ants, evaporation, iterations, etc.
    - should have an adjustable running speed
    - should return data about the ants, pheromone levels, routes, etc. so that the live visualisation can be created
-   - should be quick and efficient
+   - should be quick, efficient and accurate
 3. Implement an exact algorithm for TSP
    This algorithm should find the exact solution for TSP for smaller problem instances (for comparing to ACO output)
-    - this needs to have a very efficient and fast implementation (possibly in C++)
+    - should be a very efficient and fast implementation
-4. Visualisation of ACO
+4. Create a visualisation of ACO
     Create an informative and interactive interface that allows users with different level of expertise to interact with ACO visualisation easily
     - visualisation of how ants move between cities and how pheromone levels change
     - provide the ability for users to customize ACO parameters, such as the number of ants, evaporation rate, etc.